Tejas242/LinkNet/README.md

   <br>
 </div>

+> [!WARNING]
+> NOT WORKING!!!
+> Will fix the problems later, or just open a PR if you can. and also issues as you encounter.

 ## Overview

 **LinkNet** is a high-performance C++ application that enables direct peer-to-peer communication between users for both text messaging and file sharing.
 Built with security in mind, all communications are end-to-end encrypted to ensure complete privacy and data integrity.